IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_ruleset_rule.html.markdown

 Review the argument references that you can specify for your resource.

 - `cis_id` - (Required, String) The ID of the CIS service instance.
 - `domain_id` - (Optional, String) The Domain/Zone ID of the CIS service instance.
-If domain_id is provided the request will be made at the zone/domain level otherwise the  request will be made at the instance level.
+If `domain_id` is provided, the request is made at the zone/domain level; otherwise, the request is made at the instance level.
 - `ruleset_id` - (Required, String) ID of the ruleset inside which rules will be created, updated, or deleted.
-- `rule` (Optional, List) Rule which is required to be added/modified.
+- `rule` (Optional, List) Rule that is required to be added/modified.

   Nested scheme of `rule`
   - `action` (Required, String).
-If you are deploying a managed rule then `execute` action is used.
-If you are adding a custom rule then any action can be used other then `execute`.
+If you are deploying a managed rule, then the `execute` action is used.
+If you are adding a custom rule, then any action can be used other then `execute`.
   - `description` (Optional, String) Description of the rule.
   - `enable` (Required, Boolean) Enables/Disables the rule.
   - `expression` (Required, String) Expression used by the rule to match the incoming request.
     - `ref` (Optional, String) ID of an existing rule.
-If not provided it is populated by the ID of the created rule.
+If not provided, it is populated by the ID of the created rule.
-    - `action_parameters` (Optional, List) Parameters which are used to modify the rules.
+    - `action_parameters` (Optional, List) Parameters that are used to modify the rules.
     Nested scheme of `action parameters`
       - `id` (Optional, String) ID of the managed ruleset to be deployed.
 It is not required in custom rule.
       - `response` (Optional, Map).
 Custom response used for custom rules.